oracle-devrel/devo.tutorials/apache-php-ubuntu-oci-installation.md

 ## 4. Set up Apache and PHP

-Next install and configure Apache web server and PHP to run on your Ubuntu Linux instance.
+Next, install and configure Apache web server and PHP to run on your Ubuntu Linux instance.

 ### Install and Configure Apache and PHP